WLTP is a new global standard for determining the fuel consumption and engine emissions of cars.

 These tests are undertaken in real driving using special monitoring equipment fitted to the vehicle and are known as 'Real Driving Emissions' tests.

 The test also include refinements to take account of vehicle payload, driving conditions, altitude and even the impact of the test equipment itself, and tests the vehicle at its lightest and heaviest weights (e.g. with and without optional features that would affect emissions, such as different transmissions and options such as air conditioning).

 Company Car Taxation and Vehicle Excise Duty

-From 1 April 2020 the UK will switch to using the WLTP test results for CO2 output to determine the tax disc or vehicle excise duty for new cars along with the annual company car benefit.
+From 1 April 2020 the UK has used the WLTP test results for CO2 output to determine the tax disc or vehicle excise duty for new cars (along with battery range where relevant) for the annual company car benefit.